fabianopinto/ts-common/packages/errors/README.md

 - Safe JSON serialization of error trees via `toJSON()`
 - Ergonomic composition: `AppError.from(err)`, `error.withContext(extra)`

-See the monorepo overview in the root README: [../../README.md](../../README.md)
+This package is part of the ts-common monorepo (see the [root README](../../README.md)) and integrates with the [@fabianopinto/logger](../logger/README.md) module for structured logging.

 ## Install